 Water supply (garden hose works best)

-A gentle Lsolution that does not attack the teak wood (we recommend our teak cleaner)
+A gentle solution that does not damage the teak wood (we recommend our teak cleaner)

 Gloves (optional)

-The 10 easy steps to clean your teak furniture
+The 10 easy steps to cleaning your teak furniture

 Remove all upholstery and anything non-teak, including leaves and other debris.

-Rinse the MRinse the piece of furniture thoroughly with a hose on medium setting.
-Do not use strong pressure as this will damage the wood.
+Rinse the furniture thoroughly with a hose on medium water.
+Do not use strong pressure, as this will damage the wood.

-Mix a small amount of the Lsolution with water in a bucket.
+Mix a small amount of the solution with water in a bucket.

-Dip the brush into the mixture and then gently begin scrubbing your Möbel.
+Dip the brush into the mixture and then gently begin scrubbing your furniture.

-Start with a small area to ensure that the Lsolution does not damage the teak wood.
+Start with a small area to ensure the solution does not damage the teak.

 Scrub with the grain, not against it.

-Make sure to scrub carefully, even between the cracks and in the corners.
+Make sure you scrub carefully between the cracks and in the corners.

-Brush thoroughly, but not too hard so as not to damage the wood.
+Brush thoroughly, but not too hard to avoid damaging the wood.

-After cleaning, rinse the Lsolution and let the wood dry.
+After cleaning, rinse off the solution and let the wood dry.

-Use a drying towel or let it dry in the sun.
+Use a drying cloth or let it dry in the sun.

-Always make sure that Lsolution.
-Drying can take between 24 and 36 hours if allowed to dry naturally.
-Never use aggressive, sharp or two-component Sacid solutions as these can compromise the integrity of the teak furniture.
-Any type of finishing product for teak furniture, such as a sealant or a special coating, should be applied to clean, dry Mpieces of furniture.
+Always be sure to rinse the solution completely.
+Drying can take between 24 and 36 hours with natural drying.
+Never use aggressive, harsh, or two-part acid solutions, as these can compromise the integrity of the teak furniture.
+Any type of finishing product for teak furniture, such as a sealant or special coating, should be applied to clean, dry furniture.

 You will need: outdoor PVA glue and 180 grit sandpaper (you can also use 120 grit sandpaper).